 Saguaros are found exclusively in the Sonoran Desert.
 The most important factors for growth are water and temperature.
 If the elevation is too high, the cold weather and frost can kill the saguaro, so they are not usually found above 4,000 feet.
 Although the the Sonoran Desert experiences both winter and summer rains, it is thought that the Saguaro obtains most of its moisture during the summer rainy season.

 With the right growing conditions, it is estimated that saguaros can live to be as much as 150-200 years old.

 Saguaro are very slow growing cactus.
 A 10 year old plant might only be 1.5 inches tall.
 Saguaro can grow to be between 40-60 feet tall (12-18m).
 When rain is plentiful and the saguaro is fully hydrated it can weigh between 3200-4800 pounds.

 The saguaro is the largest cactus in the United States.

 Most of the saguaros roots are only 4-6 inches deep and radiate out as far from the plant as it is tall.
 There is one deep root, or tap root that extends down into the ground more than 2 feet.

 After the saguaro dies its woody ribs can be used to build roofs, fences, and parts of furniture.
 The holes that birds nested in or “saguaro boots” can be found among the dead saguaros.
 Native Americans used these as water containers long before the canteen was available.

-- Crested Saguaro – The growing tip occasionally produces a fan-like form which is referred to as crested or cristate.
-Though these crested saguaros are somewhat rare, over 25 have been found within the boundaries of the park.
+Crested Saguaro – The growing tip occasionally produces a fan-like form which is referred to as crested or cristate.
+Though these crested saguaros are somewhat rare, more are found each year.
 Biologists disagree as to why some saguaros grow in this unusual form.
 Some speculate that it is a genetic mutation.
 Others say it is the result of a lightning strike or freeze damage.
 At this point we simply do not know what causes this rare, crested form.